 Witnesses said the suspected militants were in a vehicle travelling south and a car carrying civilians was passing in the opposite direction as the drone strike hit.

 At least nine suspected al-Qaeda militants and three civilians are reported to have been killed in the strike.
 Yemen's Defense Ministry website quoted a security source as saying a number of "terrorists" had been killed.

 The drone strike comes just days after the deputy governor of al-Bayda was assassinated by suspected al-Qaeda militants as he was leaving his home.

 Yemen is among a handful of countries where the United States acknowledges using drones, although it does not comment on the practice (the photo above shows a US MQ-9 Reaper).
-The drone program has been criticized by human rights groups concerned about the risk of civilian casualties.
+The drone program has been criticized by human rights groups concerned about the risk of

 Last month, Yemen's president, Abdrabuh Mansur Hadi, defended the use of drones, telling the pan-Arab Al-Hayat daily that they "have greatly helped in limiting al-Qaeda activities, despite some mistakes which we are sorry about."